BROJ

 Long Story Short

-Born without a known last name and raised inside the Soviet-era Child Refugee Orphanage System, young Niki is uprooted again when his Polish orphanage closes in 1963.
-Sent to a harsher facility in Zgorzelec, he confronts powerful bullies, drug economies, forbidden music, and the confusing spark of first love — all while his neurodivergent genius in mathematics begins to emerge.
+Born without a known last name in post-war Macedonia and raised inside the Soviet-era Child Refugee Orphanage System, young Niki is uprooted when his Polish orphanage closes in 1963.
+Sent to a harsher facility in Zgorzelec, he navigates powerful bullies, underground economies, forbidden music, and the confusing spark of first love — all while his neurodivergent genius in mathematics begins to emerge.

 Full Synopsis

-Macedonian Vectors follows 15-year-old Niki — a boy with no official surname, no nation willing to claim him, and no memory of the parents he lost in the chaos of the Greek Civil War.
-Like thousands of Macedonian children, he is swept into the Socialist States’ Child Refugee Orphanage System, where survival depends on obedience, secrecy, and silence.
+Broj follows 15-year-old Niki — a boy with no official surname, no nation willing to claim him, and no memory of the parents he lost in the aftermath of the Greek Civil War.
+Like thousands of Macedonian children, he is absorbed into the Socialist States’ child refugee system, where survival depends on obedience, silence, and usefulness.

 Themes